Colin Mendoza

 Apart from his clinical negligence work, involving Defendant doctors in person when acting in the private sector or Health Trusts, Colin is instructed in other types of professional negligence cases involving other types of healthcare providers and solicitors.
 His enormous experience also contributes to instructions in areas related-to, but outside, his core areas, such as:

-• AB v Royal Bank of Scotland - Led by Bruce Carr QC, Colin acts for the Bank in a disability discrimination claim in which the Claimant was awarded in excess of £4m.
+• AB v Royal Bank of Scotland - Led by Bruce Carr KC, Colin acts for the Bank in a disability discrimination claim in which the Claimant was awarded in excess of £4m.
 The case reached the Court of Appeal and raised important legal issues on how a Tribunal should deal with issues of mental incapacity on the part of a Claimant.
 The appeal was heard in March 2021.

 • The ‘Toxic Sofas’ litigation – one of The Lawyer ‘Top 10 cases of 2010’ - thought to be the largest group litigation about a consumer product in British legal history, over 4,500 claimants claimed more than £10m from 14 high street stores, after they allegedly sold contaminated leather furniture.
 Colin’s client was joined as a defendant in relation to claims under the Consumer Credit Act 1974 for sofas bought using its credit facilities.